jamesdordoy/laravel-vue-datatable/src/markdown/laravel/controller-resource.md

 ## Use the Controller Resource

 <p class="wrap-text">
-The Collection Resource is expecting a paginated collection, so feel free to use your own queries and omit the provided query if your require more complex filtering.
+The Collection Resource is expecting a paginated collection, so feel free to use your own queries and omit the provided trait query if your require more complex filtering.
 </p>

 ```php